TrAnSfOrMiNg CoPiNg to living with autism using NLP

 - prepare yourself to be in the most resourceful and useful state for new situations and environments;

 - explore and discover and rediscover resources you already have and are already using in other situations and aspects of your life and learn how to use them in any new situations or contexts to help you achieve what you want;

-- model excellence in people who are achieving what you want and discover how they do it so you can have or create it fro you too!
+- model excellence in people who are achieving what you want and discover how they do it so you can have or create it for yourself too!

-- explore and discover a role in your life, including who you are! (your true subjective identity) Who you are when you are in a specific role in your life such as...astudent; being a friend; being a son/daughter; sister/brother; a mother/father; being an employee/self employed; being you...who are you?
+- explore a role in your life; e.g. who you are when you are in a specific role in your life such as...a student; a friend; a son/daughter; sister/brother; a mother/father; being an employee/self employed; being you...who are you?
 Which roles in your life do you like/dislike and/or want to change?
-How can you make those changes? ...you can discover what it means to you to be you; how important it is to be you and not who others say you should be; how you can become who you want to be and be the best you possible in all your roles in your life, now and for the rest of your life...
+How can you make those changes? ...you can discover what it means to you to be you; how important it is to be you and not who others say you should be; how you can become who you want to be and be the best possible you in all your roles in your life, now and for the rest of your life...